frankjmontero/Study-notes/ReactHighlights.md

 Since JSX is closer to JavaScript than to HTML, React DOM uses camelCase property naming convention instead of HTML attribute names.

-## **Babel**
+# **Babel**

-A JavaScript compiler that is capable of translating markup or programming languages into JS.
-React uses Babel to convert JSX to JavaScript.
+A JavaScript compiler that is capable of translating markup or programming languages into JS. **React uses Babel to convert JSX to JavaScript.**

-## **Create React Application**
+# **Create React Application**

 Facebook has created a Create React Application with everything you need to build a React app.
-It is a a development server that uses Webpack to compile React, JSX, and ES6, auto-prefix CSS files.
+It is a development server that uses Webpack to compile React, JSX, and ES6, auto-prefix CSS files.

 The Create React App uses *ESLint* to test and warn about mistakes in the code.
 To create a Create React App run the following code on your terminal:
 ```